Chapter Twenty One

 Chloe giggles, “We are masters of manipulation, to which you willingly submit.”

 Nikko surrenders, strokes her cheek, Chloe sighs, “I am the center of the universe.”

 We explode in laughter, she is so right.

 Janah, “If Daphne will locate me a cup of tea, we need to discuss our current problem.”

-I do, she opens the discussion, “I got information from the Society website about our Latins.
+I do, she opens the discussion, “I have information from the Society website about our Latins.
 Like a cliché, they are Colombian.
 Eduardo is Eduardo Rojas, a recent immigrant who owns vast swaths of property in South and North America.
 He is estimated to be worth five hundred million, not including cash he can't launder.
 The Feds are either asleep, or he’s on a remarkably loose leash for reasons unknown.
-Paco is Paco Días, Eduardo's security chief, alleged to have masterminded the elimination of dozens of competitors, judges and police throughout Colombia and Latin America.
+Paco is Paco Días, Eduardo's security chief, alleged to have masterminded the elimination of dozens of competitors, judges, and police throughout Colombia and Latin America.
 He is ruthless, likes his violence extra bloody so as to leave an indelible impression.
 Friends, family, makes no difference to him.
 Alexis is Alexis Moreno, he's in charge of day to day financials.
 Rojas gets a report every day, he's not a delegator when it comes to his business.”

 Nikko, “Can we get the Society to do surveillance?
 We know nothing about these people or their movements and we're hardly in a position to follow everyone around.”

 “Already done.
 I don't want to screw with the bikers until I know if Rocco's assertion is accurate, that they are not happy with the situation.”